iyobo/goreactus/readme.md

 ### Backend Server:
 sh runserver.sh

-If you want to explore how the REST API then... https://localhost:8080/v1/{resource} where resource is either of [ user || activity ]
+If you want to explore the REST API then... https://localhost:8080/v1/{resource} where resource is either of [ user || activity ]